per1234/inoliblist/README.md

-An automatically generated list of thousands of [Arduino](http://arduino.cc) library GitHub repositories with relevant metadata.
-The list is updated weekly.
+An list of thousands of [Arduino](http://arduino.cc) library GitHub repositories with relevant metadata.

 ### Available list formats